WP-API/docs/using-the-rest-api/discovery.md

 ### Link Header

-The preferred way to handle discovery is to send a HEAD request to the supplied address.
+The preferred way to handle discovery is to send a OPTIONS request to the supplied address.
 The REST API automatically adds a Link header to all front-end pages that looks like the following:

 	Link: <http://example.com/wp-json/>; rel="https://api.w.org/"